Machine Learning Models: What They Are and How to Build Them

 • Semi-supervised learning: Semi-supervised learning uses a mix of labeled and unlabeled data to train an algorithm.
 In this process, the algorithm is first trained with a small amount of labeled data before being trained with a much larger amount of unlabeled data.

-• Reinforcement learning: Reinforcement learning is a machine learning technique in which positive and negative values are assigned to desired and undesired actions.
+• Reinforcement learning: Reinforcement learning is a machine learning technique that assigns positive and negative values to desired and undesired actions.
 The goal is to encourage programs to avoid the negative training examples and seek out the positive, learning how to maximize rewards through trial and error.
-Reinforcement learning can be used to direct unsupervised machine learning.
+You can use reinforcement learning to direct unsupervised machine learning.

 Before machine learning engineers train a machine learning algorithm, they must first set the hyperparameters for the algorithm, which act as external guides that inform the decision process and direct how the algorithm will learn.
 For instance, the number of branches on a regression tree, the learning rate, and the number of clusters in a clustering algorithm are all examples of hyperparameters.

 As the algorithm is trained and directed by the hyperparameters, parameters begin to form in response to the training data.
-These parameters include the weights and biases formed by the algorithm as it is being trained.
-The final parameters for a machine learning model are called the model parameters, which ideally fit a data set without going over or under.
+These parameters include the weights and biases formed by the algorithm during training.
+The final parameters for a machine learning model are the model parameters, which ideally fit a data set without going over or under.

-While a machine learning model’s parameters can be identified, the hyperparameters used to create it cannot.
+While you can identify a machine learning model’s parameters, you can’t identify the hyperparameters used to create it.

 Types of machine learning models

-There are two types of problems that dominate machine learning: classification and prediction.
+Two types of problems dominate machine learning: classification and prediction.

-These problems are approached using models derived from algorithms designed for either classification or regression (a method used for predictive modeling).
-Occasionally, the same algorithm can be used to create either classification or regression models, depending on how it is trained.
+You can approach these problems using models derived from algorithms designed for either classification or regression (a method used for predictive modeling).
+Occasionally, the same algorithm can be useful in creating either classification or regression models, depending on its training.

 • Logistic regression